On long-term fatigue damage estimation for a floating offshore wind turbine using a surrogate model: Introduction

-The computational cost incurred in estimating long-term fatigue damage can be further reduced by developing and employing surrogate models in lieu of high-fidelity coupled models.
-In the offshore wind industry and other ocean engineering applications, reduced-order surrogate models have been developed when dealing with time-consuming computations, such as with structural finite element models \cite{zheng2023efficient}, in computational fluid dynamics \cite{wilson2017surrogate,zahle2018computational,lim2021RESS}, and in condition monitoring \cite{li2019wind,avendano2021virtual,zhang2022hybrid}.
+Computationally expensive CFD simulations can sometimes be required to estimate FOWT fatigue damage while accounting for complex dynamics such as due to unsteady aerodynamic effects associated with platform surge motion \cite{tran2015aerodynamic,kyle2020propeller} or pitch and yaw motions \cite{tran2015aerodynamic} as well as blade-tower interactions in aerodynamic loading~\cite{cai2023effects,dose2020fluid,santo2020effect}.
+For both CFD and coupled FD simulation cases, the computational cost incurred in estimating long-term fatigue damage can be reduced by developing and employing surrogate models in lieu of high-fidelity coupled models.
+In the offshore wind industry and other ocean engineering applications, reduced-order surrogate models have been developed when dealing with time-consuming computations, such as with structural finite element models \cite{zheng2023efficient}, in CFD \cite{wilson2017surrogate,zahle2018computational,lim2021RESS}, and in condition monitoring \cite{li2019wind,avendano2021virtual,zhang2022hybrid}.
 In structural design, due to their established efficiency, surrogate models have been applied for both extreme loads analysis \cite{abdallah2019parametric,taflanidis2013offshore,lim2021JOMAE} and for fatigue reliability analysis \cite{leimeister2018review,wilkie2021gaussian,pillai2018mooring,Lim2022ES}.
-Regression models (using Gaussian process regression, polynomial chaos expansion, etc.) \cite{singh2022probabilistic,teixeira2017analysis,murcia2018uncertainty,shi2019AOR} and machine learning approaches such as with artificial neural networks \cite{muller2018application,richmond2020stochastic}, have all been adopted to build such surrogate models.
-Among all these methods, Gaussian process regression (GPR) has proven to be an appropriate choice for describing fatigue loads \cite{singh2022probabilistic,gasparis2020surrogate,li2020long} although it may sometimes require greater computational cost \cite{dimitrov2018wind}.
+Regression models (using Gaussian process regression (GPR), polynomial chaos expansion, etc.) \cite{singh2022probabilistic,teixeira2017analysis,murcia2018uncertainty,shi2019AOR} and machine learning approaches such as with artificial neural networks \cite{muller2018application,richmond2020stochastic}, have all been adopted to build such surrogate models.
+Among all these methods, GPR has proven to be an appropriate choice for describing fatigue loads \cite{singh2022probabilistic,gasparis2020surrogate,li2020long} although it may sometimes require greater computational cost \cite{dimitrov2018wind}.
+In this study, we present an efficient fatigue damage assessment framework based on a GPR model that serves as a surrogate to estimate the short-term fatigue for input sea states.

 In constructing and training surrogate models that must account for model uncertainty, a large training set may be required with GPR, in order to yield good predictions that describe the uncertainty \cite{ankenman2008stochastic,yue2018surrogate}, if such a set can be easily obtained.
 Instead of using all the available data to train a GPR model, selecting an appropriate (smaller) training data set is reasonable.
 For instance, iterative trimming of the outliers has been proposed to improve the performance of the surrogate model \cite{wang2017robust,li2021robust}.
 On the other hand, if the training data available are limited, efficiency and effective information acquisition become important.
 To achieve good GPR model accuracy using a small number of simulations, active learning with the GPR model has been proposed \cite{pasolli2011gaussian,yue2020active} that leverages both exploration and exploitation.
 Exploitation focuses on anomalous and interesting regions associated with high uncertainty while exploration, generally preceding exploitation, focuses on overall space-filling \cite{lam2008sequential,yan2017high}.
 In contrast with iterative trimming, in this latter approach, new data are readily and easily added to the existing training set and thus offer feasible exploitation routes \cite{pasolli2011gaussian,kowalska2012maritime,yue2020active}.